 There is a closed season between 1 April and 30 September which applies to the section of the Canal between the Canal Basin and the A27 road bridge.
 Other than this one exception, fishing is permitted year round on the Canal.
 Both pleasure and competition anglers can be accommodated and the venue offers access to those with limited mobility.
 The canal holds stocks of roach, rudd, perch, bream, tench, pike and eels.

 Don’t forget your Environment Agency Licence: a rod licence is obligatory.

 See essential guidelines for fishing on UK inland waterways.

-Canal fishing permits available from the bailiff patrolling the canal or from the Canal Centre.
+Canal fishing permits are available from the bailiff patrolling the canal or from the Canal Centre.

 - Day £6.00

-- Children under 12 years accompanied by a responsible adult are free.
+- Children under 12 years can only fish when accompanied by a responsible adult.